Clinical Trials Data Sharing Request Process - Bristol Myers Squibb

 - No potential conflicts of interest exist.
 If conflicts of interest are present, there is a plan to address them.

-Prior to data being released, the researcher(s) will be expected to sign a Data Sharing Agreement, which requires the researcher(s) to obtain any necessary ethics board or regulatory approval for conduct of the research.
+Prior to data being released, the researcher(s) will be expected to sign the Vivli Data Use Agreement.

 Read our Disclosure Commitment.